 He has shown you, O man, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your Lord.Micah 6:8

-I became a Christian in college when I found the Bible has insights I didn’t expect and saw how following Jesus changed the lives of people I knew for the better.
-I attended Xenos Christian Fellowship for twelve years.
-During my time at Xenos I lead small groups, co-lead a house church, and with others started a ministry to international students, establish a missions program, and sent a team to Southeast Asia.
+After I decided to follow Jesus I attended Xenos Christian Fellowship for twelve years.
+During my time at Xenos I lead small groups, planted a house church, and with others started a ministry to international students, establish a missions program, and sent a team to Brazil and to Southeast Asia.
 Xenos provided a great foundation of both practical and systematic theology, advanced hermeneutics and provided an effective framework for service.
-I then moved to the SF Bay Area and attended Penisula Bible Church which helped me trust God more deeply in day to day life and to find common ground with people who embraced different traditions and beliefs.
+I then moved to the SF Bay Area and attended Penisula Bible Church which helped me trust God more deeply in day to day life and to find common ground with people who embraced different traditions and beliefs thanks to the example of Doug Goins.
 At PBC I co-lead small groups, served and provided mentorship to college students, young adults, and young married couples.
-I coordinated the Perspectives class several times.
+I coordinated the Perspectives class several times and co-lead our missions team.
 For the last few years I have been attending Menlo Church, Cafe Campus.
-I am involved with a couple of small groups and am part of the Stephen Ministry.
+I am involved with small groups and am part of the Stephen Ministry.

 Now faith is the assurance of things hoped for, the conviction of things not seen.
 For by it the people of old received their commendation.
 By faith we understand that the universe was created by the word of God, so that what is seen was not made out of things that are visible.Hebrews 11:1-3 ESV